 Harris was selected by the United States Olympic Committee (USOC) in 2008 to be a member of the medical staff for the Olympic Games in Beijing, China.
-He also served on the medical team in Daegu, South Korea for the 2011 Track and Field World Championships.
-Recently, Harris was again chosen to serve on the USOC medical staff for the 2012 Olympic Games in London, England.
+Since being selected, Harris has continued to serve as head athletic trainer at Olympic Games and World Championships for the USA Track and Field Team providing medical care to professional athletes worldwide.

 Harris and his wife Purvi reside in Buford, Georgia where they enjoy traveling and spending time with friends and family.

 Atlanta, GA; December 2008, Master of Medical Science in Physician Assistant

 Tuscaloosa, AL; December 1999, Master of Arts in Higher Education-Athletic Administration